OUR PRIVACY PROMISE

 - Third parties that assist us for customer care and cosmetovigilance purposes.

-The legal basis for this sharing is our legitimate interests – (i) to improve our products and services; (ii) better engage with you; (iii) prevent fraud; (iv) secure our tools and design new features; and (v) use appropriate suppliers.
+The legal basis for this sharing is our legitimate interests – (i) to improve our products and services; (ii) better engage with you; (iii) prevent fraud; (iv) secure our tools and design new features; (v) use appropriate suppliers; and ensuring your values align with that of L’Oréal’s.

 We may also disclose your personal data to third parties: